joyoyoyoyoyo/databricks-cloud-automation/modules/aws/redshift_to_databricks/README.md

 - This module assumes that the Redshift cluster already exists.
 It will not attempt to create the Redhshift cluster if it is not found.
 - This module assumes that the Redshift cluster already exists in a VPC.
 - This module assumes that the Redshift cluster is not configured to use a public IP address.
+(You must specify "not publicly accessible" when configuring).
 	- This is because currently as of this writing a Redshift public IP address actually precludes a private IP address.
 The VPC peering submodule requires a private IP address as this is the entry it adds to the VPC route table.
 - This module does not perform Sparl driver level configuration including JDBC driver installation and any necessary Databricks Redshift connectors.
 Please refer to docs.databricks.com/spark/latest/data-sources/aws/amazon-redshift.html#installation for guidance.